MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     since the last revision.

 Linked Pull Request (Linked PR):
     Work that spans two or more repositories, requiring pull requests that should be treated together and committed as a group.

 Overarching Issue:
     Where a piece of work has been split into multiple sections an overarching issue can be used to track this work.
 It should be closed when the whole arc has been completed.
+GitHub also allows subissues which can be created from the overarching issue.

 Regression:
     A set of tests that prove that a set of code changes have not degraded the